sharad-ghimire/learning/javascript/MERN/devconnector/client/README.md

 `npm i redux react-redux redux-thunk`

 **Thunk** : When we make a ajax request, we want to wait for that request, and then dispatch to our reducer.
 And redux thunk allows us to do that.

+**Action** : Everything we do is gonna be an action.
+For example, when we REGISTER_USER that will be an action.